idx-labs/openshift-origin-workshop/lab1/lab1-multinode.md

 Sometimes it's easier to use a file that has all the variables needed defined, and we can just source that file on the command line to make the variables available.

 File in each of these variables, then source the file into your shell environment.
+Create the file `~/openshift-workshoprc` and enter the below, as well as adding the proper variables.

 ```
 alias os=openstack